tobias-weiss-ai-xr/opendesk-edu/docs/external-services.md

 When deploying this suite to production, you need to configure the applications to use your production-grade database service.

-> **Note**<br>
+> [!note]
 > openDesk supports PostgreSQL as alternative database backend for Nextcloud and XWiki.
-PostgreSQL is likely to become the preferred option/default in the future should MariaDB become deprecated.
-This would cause migration[^1] to be necessary if you do not select PostgreSQL for new installations.
+PostgreSQL is likely
+> to become the preferred option/default in the future should MariaDB become deprecated.
+This would cause
+> migration[^1] to be necessary if you do not select PostgreSQL for new installations.

 | Component          | Name               | Parameter | Key                                           | Default                      |
 | ------------------ | ------------------ | --------- | --------------------------------------------- | ---------------------------- |